 This brisket recipe is worthy of any true Texan.
 Our full packer is injected with Butchers Prime, sprayed down with apple juice, rubbed with a Traeger Prime Rib and Coffee Rub mix, topped with black pepper and smoked over oak wood.

 Trim fat cap off the top of brisket and remove all silverskin.
 Trim off any brown areas such as on the side of the brisket.
-Make a long cut with the grain on the thin side (flat) of the brisket and a short cut again on the flat to show direction of cuts after cooking.
+Make a long cut with the grain on the flat (thin side) of the brisket and a short cut again on the flat to show direction of cuts after cooking.
 Trim bottom fat cap to about 1/4 inch thickness.

 Combine both Traeger rubs and season brisket liberally.
 Season the top with the black pepper.

-Place brisket directly on the grill grate and cook 8-12 hours fat side down.
-Spritz with apple juice every 30-45 minutes after the first 3 hours.
-After 8 hours begin taking the temperature by inserting about two-thirds of the way up into the thickest part.
-It should register between 150-160 degrees F.
+Place brisket directly on the grill grate and cook 8 to 12 hours fat side down.
+Spritz with apple juice every 30 to 45 minutes after the first 3 hours.

 After 8 hours, begin taking the temperature by inserting about two-thirds of the way up into the thickest part.
 It should register between 150℉ to 160℉.
 Once the brisket registers 160℉, wrap with two sheets of aluminum foil leaving one end open.
 Pour in remaining brisket injection and seal foil packet.
 Increase the temperature on the grill to 225℉ and place wrapped brisket directly on grill grate.
 Cook for another 3 to 4 hours until internal temperature registers 204℉.